maxrothman/config/Alfred.alfredpreferences/README.md

   * https://github.com/Kapeli/Dash-Alfred-Workflow

 These workflows are in this directory's `.gitignore`.
 If you install them manually, make sure their directories are still ignored.

+This directory also contains a script, `alfred-workflow-status.bash`, that shows what workflows are tracked and not.